The Invisible Man (1933 film): Plot

 On a snowy night, a stranger, his face swathed in bandages and his eyes obscured by dark goggles, takes a room at The Lion's Head Inn in the English village of Iping in Sussex.
 The man demands to be left alone.
 Later, the innkeeper, Mr. Hall, is sent by his wife to evict the stranger after he has made a huge mess in his room while doing research and has fallen behind on his rent.
 Angered, the stranger throws Mr. Hall down the stairs.
 Confronted by a policeman and some local civilians, he removes his bandages and goggles, revealing he is invisible.
 Laughing maniacally, he takes off his clothes, making himself completely undetectable, and drives off his tormentors before fleeing into the countryside.

-The stranger is Dr. Jack Griffin, a chemist who discovered the secret of invisibility while conducting a series of tests involving an obscure drug called monocane.
+The stranger is Dr. Jack Griffin, a chemist who discovered the secret of invisibility while conducting a series of tests involving an obscure drug called monocaine.
 Flora Cranley, Griffin's fiancée and the daughter of Griffin's employer, Dr. Cranley, becomes distraught over Griffin's long absence.
 Cranley and his other assistant, Dr. Kemp, search Griffin's empty laboratory, finding only a single note in a cupboard.
 Cranley becomes concerned when he reads it.
-The note has a list of chemicals, including monocane, which Cranley knows is extremely dangerous; an injection of it drove a dog mad in Germany.
+The note has a list of chemicals, including monocaine, which Cranley knows is extremely dangerous; an injection of it drove a dog mad in Germany.
 Griffin, it seems, is unaware of this.
-Cranley deduces Griffin may have learned about monocane in English books printed before the incident that describe only its bleaching power.
+Cranley deduces Griffin may have learned about monocaine in English books printed before the incident that describe only its bleaching power.

 On the evening of his escape from the inn, Griffin turns up at Kemp's home.
 He forces Kemp to become his visible partner in a plot to dominate the world through a reign of terror, beginning with "a few murders here and there".
 They drive back to the inn to retrieve his notebooks on the invisibility process.
 Sneaking inside, Griffin finds a police inquiry underway, conducted by an official who believes it is all a hoax.
 After securing his books, Griffin angrily attacks and kills the officer.